shar-codes/customer_segmentation/README.md

 # customer_segmentation
 We'll attempt to train a model using sklearn in python  on existing customer data and leverage it to predict potential high-value customers
+In this treatise we'll start out with dataset of customer demographics and corresponding transaction data.
+The objective will be to train a model to existing customer data and leverage it to predict potential high-value customers for the client.
+The data has been pre-processed and cleaned accounting for white-spaces, duplicates etc. We'll start by dealing with nulls, using appropriate imputation methods.
+Simple imputation should prove satisfcatory and regression imputation methods needn't be employed.
+Target encoding or One Hot Encoding can be leveraged to deal with categorical variables as the cardinality is low.
+We'll then begin building the model.
+We'll explore various methods starting with supervised methods like decision forest regressors and XGBoost mechanisms, use mutual information to gauge which predictors are useful, and end with unsupervised methods like K-Means clustering and note which method is most effective in minimising the loss function.